 The Johnson and Johnson is a single-dose vaccine made by the pharmaceutical company Janssen.
 It is the fourth jab to be authorised by the MHRA for use in the UK on Friday 28th May 2021.

-The UK Government initially ordered 30 million doses but following the success of the vaccination rollout across the country, it has decided to cut the order to 20 million doses.
+The UK Government initially ordered 30 million doses but following the success of the vaccination rollout across the country, it cut the order to 20 million doses.

 How the Johnson and Johnson Covid-19 vaccine works

 The Johnson and Johnson vaccine is a monovalent vaccine composed of a recombinant, replication-incompetent human adenovirus type 26 vector that encodes a SARS-CoV-2 full-length spike (S) glycoprotein in a stabilised conformation.

 Once the jab is given, the S glycoprotein of SARS-CoV-2 is transiently expressed, stimulating both neutralising and other functional S-specific antibodies, as well as cellular immune responses directed against the S antigen, which may contribute to protection against Covid-19.

 The Johnson and Johnson vaccine can be stored at refrigerated temperatures of 2C to 8C for a single period of up to three months.

 Have you been fully vaccinated?
 Buy our vaccine card to show you are protected.

 Here is a full list of the ingredients that make up the Pfizer/BioNTech, Oxford/AstraZeneca and Moderna vaccines:

 This vaccine contains polyethylene glycol/macrogol (PEG) as part of ALC-0159.